erezsh/runtype/README.md

 Multiple-dispatch caches call-signatures by default (disable at your own risk!), and should add a minimal overhead after the initial resolution.
 Dispatch is only 5 to 8 times slower than adding two numbers (see: [examples/benchmark\_dispatch](examples/benchmark\_dispatch.py)), which is negligable.

 Runtype is not recommended for use in functions that are called often in time-critical code (or classes that are created often).

-### Similar projects

-* [typical](https://github.com/seandstewart/typical) - Provides type verification for classes and methods, with a focus on type coercion.

 ## License